 Google penalties are basically a big slap on the wrists for websites Google believes are doing something naughty.
 Naughty in SEO terms usually means Google caught you doing something to try to game the search results.

 The penalties are severe.
-I’ve known several sites hit with them and actively supported one site.
+I’ve known several sites hit with them and actively supported one site that got slapped.

 The effects on the eCommerce business I worked in were devastating.
 They amounted to a global drop in search engine rankings across the entire keyword estate.